Infanta Sofía of Spain

 Infanta Sofía of Spain (Sofía de Todos los Santos de Borbón y Ortiz; born 29 April 2007) is a member of the Spanish royal family.
-She is the younger daughter of King Felipe VI and Queen Letizia and, as such, is second in the line of succession to the Spanish throne behind her sister, Leonor, Princess of Asturias.
+She is the younger daughter of King Felipe VI and Queen Letizia and, as such, is second in the line of succession to the Spanish throne.

-Sofía was born at the Ruber International Hospital in Madrid during the reign of her paternal grandfather, King Juan Carlos.
+Doña Sofía was born at the Ruber International Hospital in Madrid during the reign of her paternal grandfather, King Juan Carlos.
 She has received the same education as her sister, being educated at the Santa María de los Rosales School and, in 2023, she started an International Baccalaureate at the UWC Atlantic College in Wales, United Kingdom.

 Early life and family

 Infanta Sofía was born on 29 April 2007 at 16:50 (CET) at the Ruber International Hospital in Madrid by means of a caesarean section, two days after due date.
 Like her elder sister, her birth was announced by the royal family to the press via SMS.
 It was announced that her umbilical cord stem cells would be sent to a European private bank in Belgium and to a Spanish public one.
-The parents, then the Prince and Princess of Asturias, did the same with Leonor's cells: they were taken to a private center in Arizona, which caused controversy in Spain.
+The parents, then the Prince and Princess of Asturias, did the same with Leonor's cells: they were taken to a private centre in Arizona, which caused controversy in Spain.

-Sofía was named after her paternal grandmother, Queen Sofía.
+Doña Sofía was named after her paternal grandmother, Queen Sofía.
 She was christened on 15 July by the Archbishop of Madrid, Antonio María Rouco Varela, in the gardens of the Palacio de la Zarzuela.
 Her godparents are Paloma Rocasolano (her maternal grandmother) and Konstantin, Prince of Vidin (Konstantin-Assen de Bulgaria).
-Like her sister, she was given one name, with the additional name of de Todos los Santos (of All the Saints), at her christening, a Bourbon tradition.
+Like her sister, she was given at her christening one name, plus the compound middle name de Todos los Santos (of All the Saints) that is a longtime naming tradition among the Spanish Bourbons.

 She received her First Communion on 17 May 2017 at the parish Asunción de Nuestra Señora, and was accompanied by her parents, her older sister, her grandparents, her maternal great-grandmother Menchu Álvarez del Valle, her step-grandmother Ana Togores, and her godfather Konstantin-Assen of Bulgaria, Prince of Vidin.
 On 23 May 2023, she received the sacrament of confirmation.